bitextor/bitextor/README.md

 ## Run

-There are three ways to call bitextor.
+There are many ways to call bitextor, but here we will explain the three most used.
 Two of them include the first step (downloading the websites) and are:
 ```
 bitextor [OPTIONS] -v LEXICON -u  URL LANG1 LANG2
 bitextor [OPTIONS] -v LEXICON -U FILE LANG1 LANG2